mariareccoppa/mariareccoppa/README.md

 <div align="center">

-Focused in NLP and Neural Networks
+Focused on NLP and Neural Networks

 </div>